Trump holds off on more tariffs for Chinese imports

 Meanwhile, the United States and China continue to negotiate.

 “We had a very good talk yesterday with China.
-Very, very productive call,” he said.
+Very, very productive call,” Trump said.

 Reinsch says China’s actions show it’s not backing down.